Contact

 Its objective is to train professionals in the field of communication to serve ecclesiastical institutions.

-Degrees of formation within priestly studies and specific programs:
+Degrees of formation within priestly studies:

 All ecclesiastical studies completed in Pontifical Institutions qualify for priestly ministry in any part of the world if one has the proper license.